miku/clam/README.md

 Catching the output
 -------------------

-Running with a pipe and a temporary output, this time, we want the filename returned to our program:
+Running with a pipe and a temporary output, this time, we want the filename returned to our program.

     package main